 Infringement Remedies.

-The remedies set forth in this Section are in addition to, and not in lieu of, all other remedies that may be available to the State under this Contract or otherwise, including the State’s right to be indemnified for such actions.
+The remedies set forth in this Section state the Contractor’s entire liability and the State’s sole and exclusive remedy with respect to any infringement or claim of infringement..

 If any Software or any component thereof, other than State Materials, is found to be infringing or if any use of any Software or any component thereof is enjoined, threatened to be enjoined or otherwise the subject of an infringement claim, Contractor must, at Contractor’s sole cost and expense: